-If you’re considering passing on some of your wealth to your grandchildren, you could gift money to them outright or pay for costs (such as tuition or medical expenses) directly.
-That said, don’t overlook the option of putting money in a trust.
-In many cases, trusts give you more options for how and when your grandchildren receive funds, says Paul Sowell, Senior Wealth Planner for Wells Fargo Private Bank.
+If you’re considering transferring wealth to your grandchildren, you could gift money outright or pay tuition or medical expenses directly on their behalf.
+That said, don’t overlook the option of establishing a trust.
+In many cases, trusts may provide you more alternatives for how and when your grandchildren receive funds, says Paul Sowell, Senior Wealth Planner for Wells Fargo Private Bank.

-- Establish guidelines on how you’d like the money to be used.
+- Set guidelines on how you’d like the money to be used.

-- Release funds at key milestones over your grandchild’s lifetime, rather than all at once.
+- Release funds at key milestones—like graduating college, getting married, or turning 35—over your grandchild’s lifetime, rather than all at once.

 - Help your grandchild meet specific goals, such as buying a home or starting a business.